 ARTICLE 4.
 MEETINGS

 SECTION 1.
 REGULAR MEETINGS

 There shall be at least four (4) regular business meetings of the Chapter each year at such time and place as the Executive Board shall designate.

 There shall be an annual meeting held on or before June 30th which the Executive Board may designate as a regular meeting.

 SECTION 3.
 MEETING NOTICES

-The Secretary or other Board member shall give notice of all business meetings to the membership via electronic communications at least fifteen (15) days before a meeting, unless otherwise provided for by these Bylaws.
+The Secretary or other Board members shall give notice of all business meetings to the membership via electronic communications at least fifteen (15) days before a meeting, unless otherwise provided for by these Bylaws.

 SECTION 4.
 SPECIAL MEETINGS

 Special meetings of the Chapter may be called by the President upon request of the Executive Board or upon receiving a petition endorsed by at least twenty-five percent (25%) of the Chapter members in good standing.